RishabhRD/nvim-finder/README.md

 Defines the appearance of prompt string (default prompt command is >)

+- **FinderPreviewLine**

+Defines the appearance of highlighted line in preview window.

 ## Contribute

 Raise an issue or create a PR if you feel some important command is missing.